saucelabs/sauce-docs/docs/error-reporting/org-settings/saml-sso.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Enterprise customers using a dedicated or on-premise Backtrace instance can configure Backtrace to authenticate with single sign-on (SSO) via a SAML identity provider.

 ## Identity Provider Configuration

 First, the identity provider configuration should be completed.
 The following settings are required: